Get,

 The potential benefits of Matsyasana are as follows:

-1. Benefits of Matsyasana for Diabetes:
+1. Benefits of Matsyasana for Diabetes

 Diabetes is a complex condition mainly presenting as excess glucose in the blood and urine, as the hormone insulin, needed to metabolize sugar is deficient.
 It needs to be managed with an integrative treatment approach using exercise, medicines and diet.
 An inverted pose like Matsyasana may help stimulate the pancreas helping in insulin release and eventually in controlling the rising blood and urinary sugar levels.
 It may also help improve the blood circulation to the pancreas.2

-2. Benefits of Matsyasana for Gynaecomastia:
+2. Benefits of Matsyasana for Gynaecomastia

-Gynaecomastia is the medical term for unusual development of one or both breasts in males.
+Gynaecomastia is the medical term for the unusual development of one or both breasts in males.
 Though commonly seen in men who are overweight at puberty, it can also occur in older overweight men.
-It can be caused due to hormonal changes or intake of medicines containing estrogen (the female hormone).
+It can be caused due to hormonal changes or the intake of medicines containing estrogen (the female hormone).
 Matsyasana may help in reducing the amount of fat in the chest region which may make it appear leaner.
 It may also help reduce cholesterol deposits in the chest region and overall weight loss.5

-3. Benefits of Matsyasana for Primary dysmenorrhoea:
+3. Benefits of Matsyasana for Primary Dysmenorrhoea

 Dysmenorrhoea means painful periods without any underlying pathological cause.
 Primary dysmenorrhoea or menstrual cramps begin when the periods start with the pain usually occurring in the lower abdomen and radiating to the upper part of the thighs and the lower back.
-It may also be associated with loose motions, nausea, headache and stress.
-Practising Matsyasana regularly may improve the flexibility and strength of the back and the pelvic muscle floor, thus benefitting in the management of primary dysmenorrhoea.6
+It may also be associated with loose motions, nausea, headache, and stress.
+Practising Matsyasana regularly may improve the flexibility and strength of the back and the pelvic muscle floor, thus benefitting the management of primary dysmenorrhoea.6

-4. Benefits of Matsyasana for Obesity:
+4. Benefits of Matsyasana for Obesity

 Obesity means having excess body fat and is not limited to being overweight.
 The incidence of obesity is rising rapidly due to incorrect dietary habits and lack of exercise.
 Matsyasana is a pose that may help combat obesity.
 Practising Matsyasana regularly may help reduce fat deposits in the thighs and belly as it involves stretching of the abdominal and inner thigh muscles.7

-5. Other benefits of Matsyasana:
+5. Other Benefits of Matsyasana

 • It may help expand the chest muscles and may be beneficial in respiratory diseases1.
 It may especially be helpful in asthma.8